klaudiosinani/operating-systems/readme.md

 ## Description

-The repository is home to the coding assignments of the 2017 Operating Systems course @ ECE NTUA.
+The repository is home to the coding assignments of the 2017 Operating Systems course @ Electrical & Computer Engineering - National Technical University of Athens.

 ## Contents